Sales Cloud 360 and Slack open up new ways to sell, helping your sales team to sell faster: driving growth now, and in the future.

-What: Slack Connect allows reps to move conversations with customers, partners, and vendors out of email and into Slack.
+What: Slack Connect allows salespeople to move conversations with customers, partners, and vendors out of email and into Slack.
 You can create a dedicated Slack channel for each buyer, choose the option to share that channel externally, and send the buyer an invite link to join.
 All of the magic happens in one place instead of in unending email threads.

 Why: Email is the new snail mail.
 The immediacy of Slack communication mimics the natural flow of in-person conversation.
 Similar to texting and instant messaging, it creates more genuine connections according to industry research.
 There’s also the added benefit of being able to easily share white papers, demo recordings, and other insights right in a chat.
 With a simple “@” mention, you can address concerns right away and lessen overall response time.
 This shortens the sales cycle.